 Doing a show or two a year is enough for some groups, while others like to maintain a continual presence to increase visibility and develop audiences.
 Examples of additional activities include teaching classes, hosting staged readings, and engaging in various forms of community outreach.

 Nothing takes more time than repeatedly writing out addresses on postcards.
 There are lots of good database programs out there that allow you to print labels in a matter of minutes.
-It is advisable to keep a separate database for general mailings and another for press contacts.
+They can also help create and maintain separate lists, such as season ticket holders, donors, general mailings and press contacts.

 Who will come see your plays?
 How are they likely to learn about them?
 How do similar companies promote their work?
 Consider doing a list exchange or purchasing mailing lists from companies with audiences you would like to attract.

 12. Work Backwards